gazpachu/joanmira/pages/work/2018-04-01---fingertips/index.md

 After making a few mockups and sharing my ideas with the rest of the team, the project was approved and I started building it.
 I owned 100% of the front-end work, including the UX user testing sessions with Vodafone employees and some parts of the final design.

-**All the widgets and app tiles are draggable**, so each user could organise the dashboard in whichever way they prefer.
-Widgets can also be added or removed, although there are some that are mandatory, like `news` or `feedback`.
+**All the widgets and app tiles are draggable**, so each user could organize the dashboard in whichever way they prefer.
+Widgets can also be added or removed, although some are mandatory, like `news` or `feedback`.

-At the top of the app there is an horizontal scrolling slider that contains all the available apps.
-Some of them might be `locked`, so the user needs to access request by clicking on them.
+At the top of the app, there is a horizontal scrolling slider that contains all the available apps.
+Some of them might be `locked`, so the user needs to access requests by clicking on them.
 These requests are then managed from another section of the app.

 I also built widgets for various Vodafone RSS news feeds and for specific apps like Lighthouse, Bonsai or Boomerang.
-These app widgets show favourite items or a summary of the latest changes in those apps.
+These app widgets show favorite items or a summary of the latest changes in those apps.

 Some of the widgets include pagination and others include settings.